 How does white noise help your baby sleep?

-The sound of white noise is also effective at drowning out other household background noises, such as the doorbell or a dog barking, which could otherwise wake baby.
-It’s also great at breaking the silence, which is also new for baby, since they have been used to hearing all the internal womb sounds plus everything that mom hears since around 18 weeks.
+White noise is also effective at masking disruptive background noises, such as a ringing doorbell or barking dog, which could otherwise wake your baby.
+It also helps fill the silence, which may feel unfamiliar to newborns, as they have been used to hearing constant womb sounds and external noises from around 18 weeks in utero.

 What type of white noise is best for baby sleep?